SChristenson24/BMIScale/README.md

 Input:
 ```
-Please provide your height in feet and inches (Ex.
-5 3):
+Please provide your height in feet (Ex. if 5' 3'', input 5)
 5
+Please provide your height in inches (Ex. if 5' 3'', input 3)
 2

 Please provide your weight in lbs: